peterhpark/peterhpark.github.io/_pages/about.md

 at the Max Planck Institute of Neurobiology of Behavior.
 After finishing my master's degree, I returned to my home country (South Korea) due to conscription as a South Korean citizen.
 I was fortunate enough to work in scientific research to fulfill three years of mandatory military service.
-For the last three years, I have worked as a research scientist at the Bio-Imaging, Signal Processing & Learning Lab under guidance of Prof. [Jong Chul Ye](https://bispl.weebly.com/professor.html) at the Korea Advanced Institute of Science and Technology (KAIST).
+For the last three years, I have worked as a research scientist at the Bio-Imaging, Signal Processing & Learning Lab under the guidance of Prof. [Jong Chul Ye](https://bispl.weebly.com/professor.html) at the Korea Advanced Institute of Science and Technology (KAIST).
 I was part of a multi-institutional initiative to lay technical foundations for South Korea’s connectome project.
 As the project manager of my research division, I spearheaded the development of deep learning methods to enhance microscopy resolution and automate the segmentation of neuronal populations.